 Google lets you verify your business via phone, email, video recording, live video call, and postcard.
 However, you may see fewer verification options depending on your business type.

-Verify unclaimed Google business listing
+2. Verify an unclaimed Google business listing

-This can happen for several reasons.
-Such as automatic creation from online data or a previous owner or employee setting it up.
+This can happen for several reasons, such as automatic creation from online data or a previous owner or employee setting it up.

 If you discover an existing but unverified listing, you can easily claim it.